freebsd/freebsd-quarterly/2020q2/mixertui.md

 headphones and speakers, and so on.
 MixerTUI can be installed via the audio/mixertui port.

-I would like to thank the FreeBSD community for the tips, feedbacks and patchesa to improve this project.
+I would like to thank the FreeBSD community for the tips, feedbacks and patches to improve this project.